 Pompey.
 His opportunism put him at odds with Caesar, his former ally.
 One of Rome's big heroes, he died a loser on a shore in Egypt.

-A Roman soldier named Spartacus became an outlaw, perhaps after having deserted.
-For survival he joined drifters in bandit raids, and he was caught.
+It is said that a soldier from Thrace named Spartacus deserted and become an outlaw, and for survival he joined drifters in bandit raids, and he was caught.
 For punishment, Roman authorities sold him as a slave.
 He became a prisoner at a training school for gladiator contests in the city of Capua.
-And there, in 73 BCE, he and seventy-seven other prisoners and slaves escaped and seized control of nearby Mount Vesuvius.
-As before, news of the revolt encouraged other slaves to revolt, and they joined Spartacus on Mount Vesuvius – an army of from fifty to a hundred thousand.
+And there, in 73 BCE, he and seventy-seven other prisoners and slaves escaped and seized control of Mount Vesuvius, 9 kilometers southeast of Neapolis (Naples).
+As before, news of the revolt encouraged other slaves to revolt, and they joined Spartacus on Vesuvius – an army of from 50,000 to 100,000.
 Thus began what historians called the Third Servile War.

 The slaves on Vesuvius were too diverse for any one leader to control.
 Some wished to go north across the Alps and disperse.
 Others wished to remain in Italy and plunder.
-Despite their disorganization they managed to hold off the first Roman legions sent against them, which were incompetently led.
-Rome sent more legions, led by the talented Marcus Crassus, an ambitious aristocrat with the unostentatious manner traditionally valued among Romans.
-Crassus was a former slave trainer.
-He had amassed a great fortune, much of it by buying estates cheaply from Sulla's victims and reselling them later for a big profit.
+Despite their disorganization they managed to hold off the first legions sent against them, which were incompetently led.
+Rome sent more legions, led by the talented Marcus Crassus, an ambitious aristocrat.
+He had amassed a great fortune, much of it by buying estates cheaply from Sulla's victims and reselling later for a big profit.
 He had acquired political position by lending money to young aristocrats with political ambitions, and he had made money by operating a fire brigade in Rome that would rush to the scene of a fire and buy the property at a bargain price before agreeing to put the fire out.

 The slave army broke through Crassus' lines and pushed south to the toe of the Italian peninsula, where it hoped to cross into Sicily.
 But the slaves were unable to buy passage or commandeer ships, and Rome's legions cornered them.
 To escape, the slaves scattered.
-Piecemeal they were defeated and captured, and, to advertise their defeat and lift the morale of Roman citizens, Crassus had them crucified along the road (the Appian way) between Capua and Rome.
+Piecemeal they were defeated and captured, and, to advertise their defeat and lift the morale of Roman citizens, Crassus had them crucified along the Appian Way – the road to Rome.